ASA Action Partnership

 The ASA Action Partnership (ASAAP) was started in 2011 to create a new level of communication, commitment and partnership between stakeholders for building a stronger, more secure soybean industry, now and in the future.
 ASA, state affiliates, state and national soybean checkoff organizations, and related industry members are aligned as strategic partners through ASAAP in pursuing and protecting the interests of U.S. soybean growers and their ability to farm profitably.

-Significant opportunities and challenges alike exist for stakeholders along the value chain.
-Issues can be complex, and in many cases, there exists well-funded opposition to support negative agendas impacting the role of modern production agriculture and the freedom to operate for soybean growers.
+Significant opportunities and challenges exist across the value chain for stakeholders.
+These issues are often complex, and in many cases, well-funded opposition advances agendas that negatively affect modern production agriculture and limit soybean growers’ freedom to operate.

 ASAAP collaborators include state and national checkoff organizations, soybean processors and exporters, technology providers, seed companies, crop protection companies, ag equipment and transportation companies, among others.